 The target reference in the MXT display above is replaced by three touch pads on the MXT All Pro.
 An audio pad controls various audio options, the "Ground Grab" button resets the ground balance, and there is a pad to toggle the display backlight on and off.

-The MXT comes with the 9.5" round concentric coil and the MXT All Pro is offered with either the 9.5" concentric coil or 10" round DD coil.
+The MXT came with the 9.5" round concentric coil and the MXT All Pro is offered with either the 9.5" concentric coil or 10" round DD coil.
 My personal preference is for the MXT All Pro as I do like tone id for general detecting and the Ground Grab button alone is worth the extra money as far as I am concerned.
 I prefer to leave automatic ground tracking off most of the time and update via the grab function.
-For prospecting the 10" round DD is definitely the best choice and the main reason to get the All Pro.
-The DD coil would be a $249.95 upgrade for the regular MXT and so spending just $100 more to get the All Pro is a bargain, especially considering the extra features.
+The ground grab button alone is enough to make me prefer the MXT All Pro for gold prospecting.
+It is also a little known fact that the MXT was designed to work best with DD coils.

 Here is a post by Dave Johnson (one of the engineers of the MXT) on the TreasureNet forums 2/3/2013:

 "Back in the late 1990's and very early 20th century, the MXT was developed around the 10x6 elliptical DD.
 When you're used to that searchcoil, stick a 950 on and the 950 feels downright clumsy with its muddy response and bad masking characteristics.
 Downright insufferable.
 The 950 searchcoil geometry was designed for completely different platforms.